Anisotropic Fast-Marching on cartesian grids using Lattice Basis Reduction: Conclusion

 \section{Conclusion}

-In this paper, we introduced a new discretization scheme for anisotropic eikonal equations: Fast Marching using Lattice Basis Reduction (FM-LBR).
-It is a variant of the classical Fast Marching algorithm, based on the algebraic concept of Lattice Basis Reduction, which strongpoints are the following.
-(I, Convergence) This algorithm is consistent for the anisotropic eikonal equation associated to any continuous Riemannian metric, of arbitrary anisotropy.
+The FM-LBR, introduced in this paper, combines the Fast Marching algorithm with a concept from discrete geometry named Lattice Basis Reduction.
+It has the following strongpoints.
+(I, Convergence) The FM-LBR is consistent for the anisotropic eikonal equation associated to any continuous Riemannian metric, of arbitrary anisotropy.
 (II, Complexity) It has a numerical cost comparable to classical isotropic Fast Marching, independently of the problem anisotropy.
 (III, Accuracy) The accuracy of the FM-LBR is competitive in general, and striking in test cases, related to tubular segmentation in medical images, where the Riemannian metric has a pronounced anisotropy close to and tangentially to a curve.

-These strongpoints come at the price of the specialization of the FM-LBR: (i) the Riemannian metric may not be replaced with a more general Finsler metric, (ii) the domain needs to be discretized on a cartesian grid, and (iii) of dimension $2$, $3$, or in higher dimension the underlying Riemannian metric needs to have a block diagonal structure.
+These qualities come at the price of the specialization of the FM-LBR: (i) the Riemannian metric may not be replaced with a more general Finsler metric, see \cite{M12c} for an adaptation to this setting in 2D, (ii) the domain needs to be discretized on a cartesian grid, and (iii) of dimension $2$ or $3$.
 Hopefully these requirements are met in many applications, and future work will be devoted to the application of the proposed algorithm in the context of medical image processing.

+\paragraph{Acknowledgement.} The author thanks Pr A. Vladimirsky for constructive discussions on the choice of test cases and the FM-LBR accuracy, and Pr P. Q. Nguyen for pointing out the notion of obtuse superbase of a lattice.